cloudlane-one/k8s-cloud/README.md

 111.111.111
 ```

 Note that it is recommended to have either one or at least 3 control plane nodes.
+Make sure you store the hosts file somewhere safe.

-Then copy the default infrastructure values file `./roles/infrastructure/defaults/main.yaml` to `./infrastructure.yaml` in the top-level project dir.
-Fill in the required values and either change or delete the optional ones.
+Then copy the default config values file `./config.yaml` to `./<YOURCLUSTERNAME>.config.yaml` in the and the secrets template file `./secrets.yaml` to `./<YOURCLUSTERNAME>.secrets.yaml`.
+Fill in the required values and change the optional ones to your liking.
+Replace `<YOURCLUSTERNAME>` with the chosen name for your cluster.
+Make sure you store these files somewhere safe.

 ### Setup the cluster